Approved Veterinary Assistant Committee

 The primary mission of the AVA Committee is to manage the NAVTA Approved Veterinary Assistant Program.
 This program was started in 2011 to provide a way to identify and honor exceptional Veterinary Assistant training programs.

 The primary mission of the CE Committee is to serve in an advisory capacity for continuing education programs and to develop and implement continuing education programs.

 The primary mission of the CVTS is to oversee the current Veterinary Technician Specialist Academies and review proposals for upcoming Academies.

-The goal of the NAVTA DEI Committee is to promote the value of DEI throughout the veterinary nursing/technology profession including but not limited to race; ethnicity, gender; sexual orientations, gender identities, and gender presentations, religious or political beliefs.
+The goal of the NAVTA DEIB Committee is to promote the value of DEI throughout the veterinary nursing/technology profession including but not limited to race; ethnicity, gender; sexual orientations, gender identities, and gender presentations, religious or political beliefs.

 This committee is responsible communicating with advisors of student chapter and encourage input and interaction between the Association and the student chapters.

 The NAVTA Well Being Task Force serves veterinary team members in actively creating a life and career that is fulfilling, rewarding, and sustainable.